Web-Trios-Project-Group/WT-Project/README.md

 ## WT-Project

-* This website aims towards addressing one of the <b>Global Challenge For The Engineers.
+* This website aims towards addressing one of the Global Challenge For The Engineers.

 * The Global Challenge is the <b>Optimum use of Alternate Resources of Energy.